 The Kerrville Parks and Recreation Department invites you to a once-in-a-lifetime opportunity to view the 2024 total solar eclipse in Kerrville, Texas!
 The Kerrville Eclipse Festival will occur in Louise Hays Park on Monday, April 8, 2024.
 Join us in the heart of the Hill Country to view and celebrate the 2024 total solar eclipse - just a few miles from the center line of totality.
 This FREE event will include scientific speakers, live music, children's programming, and 4 minutes and 25 seconds of totality.
-Space in the event cannot be reserved and you will not need a ticket to enter.
-Limited off-site parking will be available to reserve ahead of the eclipse.
+Space in the event area cannot be reserved and you will not need a ticket to enter.
+Limited off-site parking will be available to reserve ahead of the eclipse for a fee.
 Please see "Parking" information below.

 Visit our Facebook Event for more info!